READING TIME: 5 minutes

 But of late, a neighbor we have a longstanding love-hate relationship with — as happens between all “good neighborly” countries in every continent — India has become “Enemy Number 1”!

-The country — some argue only partly — responsible for the very costly, recent economic embargo; the country many in Kathmandu see as meddling in our internal affairs by attempting to influence amendments to the constitution promulgated six months ago; the country, which, following our PM Oli’s very recent visit, reduced their development aid by 40%, has now claimed that Kapilvastu, the birthplace of Buddha, is in India!
+The country (some argue as being only partly) responsible for the very costly, recent economic embargo; the country many in Kathmandu see as meddling in our internal affairs by attempting to influence amendments to the constitution promulgated six months ago; the country, which, following our PM Oli’s very recent visit, reduced their development aid by 40% — has now claimed that Kapilvastu, the birthplace of Buddha, is in India!

 Will that mean the rebirth of the #BackOffIndia campaign?! 🙂